drifter1/compiler/README.md

 > [!NOTE]
 > The above command does not remove debugging files such as *symtab_dump.out* and *revisit_dump.out*, as well as the assembly outputs (*.s* files), which are created when you use the compiler itself.
 These files need to be removed manually.

 # Articles

+A comprehensive tutorail series is also available.

 The complete list of articles can be found [here](/docs/articles.md).

+> [!NOTE]
+> Please be advised that significant changes have been made to the source code and repository, meaning that they are no longer 1:1 correlated.
+The tutorial series has also been discontinued.

 # Status